databeast/goatherd/README.md

 # goatherd
-Packet Capture and Analysis tool for identifying downstream subnets
+Packet Capture and Analysis tool for passively discovering routable address space by observing bitmask changes on captured packets

 ## what does it do?